 What we end up with, are cryptographically-secured instant payments off-blockchain that can even be transferred from one asset to another via hashed time-lock contracts (those will also be described in the next chapter).
 In order for this network to have enough liquidity (in the example above person B needs to provide enough liquidity to enable a transaction between person A and person C), we introduce the concept of Liquidity Providers (LP).
-LPs can be seen or understood as hubs or nodes in the COMIT network, that create payment channels to users, other LPs and businesses.
-They are a core part in COMIT.
+LPs can be seen or understood as hubs or nodes in the network, that create payment channels to users, other LPs and businesses.
 Just like servers, routers and ISPs are to the internet.

 Adoption of this system will be seamless, fast and will bring great benefits to all of its participants, just like the Internet did.
-Some of the benefits of COMIT include:, but are not limited to:
+Some of the benefits are:

 - Open source infrastructure

 - True instant, frictionless and cheap payments for users all over the world

 - True global access without limitations to any asset or business process connected to a blockchain